Varsini-Sakthi/healthcare-utilization-prediction/README.md

 Predicts which health-plan members will become **high-cost utilizers** in the following 12 months, using only information available today (prior utilization, chronic condition burden, demographics, social/access risk factors).
-Built as a portfolio project demonstrating an end-to-end, leakage-aware ML pipeline for a classic population-health risk stratification task.
+Built for demonstrating an end-to-end, leakage-aware ML pipeline for a classic population-health risk stratification task.